 We are living the digital revolution at its highest.
-The current situation forced us to transition faster and globally to a work from home model and a full online management for companies.
+The current situation forced us to transition faster and globally.
+A transition to a work from home model and a full online management for companies.

 Video-calls have become indispensable in terms of communications, team meetings, client meetings and also for job interviews.
-Platforms such as Zoom, Google Hangouts or Skype have become the most used tools for this purpose.
+Many businesses will use platforms such as Zoom, Google Hangouts or Skype have become the most used tools for this purpose.

 Online meetings, like face to face meetings, have rules.
-Indeed, it is very common for people to underestimate the importance of presentation, punctuality and professionalism when they are asked to join an online meeting.
+Indeed, it is very common for people to underestimate the importance of presentation, punctuality and professionalism when they join an online meeting.
 Unfortunately guys, those mistakes can sometimes have big consequences.
-A negative feedback from your superior that could easily be avoided, a potential client that will not call you back or a job that will be given to someone else.
+A negative feedback from your superior that could easily be avoided.
+A potential client that will not call you back or a job that will be given to someone else.

 Here are 5 mistakes that you must avoid during video calls: